 Sheffer Fund for Roman Catholic Studies

 The Paul Frederick Sheffer Fund for Roman Catholic Studies awards grants to students and faculty for travel and study, provides library materials, funds internships with Roman Catholic agencies of community service, and supports visiting lecturers and block visitors.
-The Sheffer Fund supports such courses as Sainthood in Catholic Tradition, Spiritual Quests in Literature, Latin American Philosophy and Literature, and Sacramental Imagination.
+The Sheffer Fund supports such courses as Religion and Colonialism, Sainthood in Catholic Tradition, Latin American Philosophy and Literature, and Sacramental Imagination.

 Paul Sheffer was a Colorado College student who lost his life in an airplane crash in March 1978.
 The tragedy was compounded by the death of Andrew Reich, a classmate, who was also a passenger in the plane piloted by Paul’s uncle.
 Mary Wynne Sheffer chose to honor her son’s life with a gift that will continue to benefit future generations of students.
 Having earlier donated to the college ministry of the Archdiocese of Denver, she established the Paul Sheffer Memorial Endowment in Paul’s memory in 1983, shortly before her own death from cancer.